krzyn14/BloggingPlatform/README.md

    ```
    Update-Database
    ```
-3. To seed data open Terminal in this directory:
+3. To seed data open Terminal/Powershell in this directory:
    ```
    ..\BloggingPlatform\BloggingPlatform
    ```